Kobe Bryant accident: the 9 bodies found at the site of a helicopter crash in Calabasas - Go Tech Daily

 The debris field is described as larger than a football field, covering an area of 500 to 600 feet.
 The impact crater is located on a hill at 1085 feet above sea level.
 Pieces of the wreckage are found on both sides of the hill.

-The cause of the accident is still under investigation, but conditions at the time were such that the Los Angeles Police Department and the County Sheriff’s Department immobilized their helicopters.
+The cause of the accident remains under investigation, but the dense fog at the time was such that the Los Angeles Police Department and the County Sheriff’s Department immobilized their helicopters.

-UNDER DEVELOPMENT: This report will be updated as more information becomes available.
+Justin Green, a New York aviation lawyer who flew helicopters in the Marine Corps, believes that weather conditions may have contributed to the accident.
+Pilots can be disoriented in bad weather, losing track of the upward direction.
+Green stated that a pilot flying an S-76 would be assessed on the instruments, which means that he could fly the helicopter without relying on outside visual cues.

+Los Angeles County Sheriff Alex Villanueva said his department’s helicopters would not have left their Long Beach airport in such weather conditions.

 .